rykener/transsangha/_pages/index.md

 permalink: /
 ---

 Trans Sangha fosters trans community grounded in mutual aid while following in the tradition of the Buddha.
 We run a meditation and discussion group twice a month that focuses on the intersection of Buddhism, meditation, trans issues, and community care.
-We also operate as a mutual aid collective, freely giving and receiving non-monetary support to each other.
-Beginners and newcomers are always welcome.
+We are also building a mutual aid network to support each other through illness, injury, surgery, and other life changing circumstances.

 ## [Masks required // Scent-free](/accessibility)